 How to Find Non-Religious Adoptive Families [The Perfect Family is Waiting]

-As a large, secular agency, American Adoption works with families of various religious backgrounds as well as non-religious adoptive families.
-If finding an adoptive family with no religious affiliation is important to you, we can provide you with profiles of available non-religious families ready to adopt your child.
+Unlike many adoptions agencies, American Adoptions is not religiously affiliated.
+As a large, secular agency, we work with families of various religious backgrounds as well as non-religious adoptive families.
+If finding an adoptive family with no religious affiliation is important to you, we can help!
+View profiles of non-religious adoptive families here, or contact us to get more information now.

 As a prospective birth mother without any religious affiliation, you might prioritize an adoptive family that also refrains from associating with a religion.
 When presenting you with adoptive family profiles, your desire to work with a non-religious family will be a focal point for our staff in helping you choose the right family for you and your child.

 The following information will explain how your specific wants and needs for an adoptive family help dictate the profiles you view, as well as provide you with questions to ask when meeting your family for the first time to get to know them better.

 If you’re ready to start the adoption process with our agency or wanting more information on finding non-religious families ready to adopt, call us at 1-800-ADOPTION, or visit our online contact forms for prospective birth mothers and prospective adoptive parents.

 Can I Find Non-Religious Adoptive Families for My Child?

 Unequivocally yes, you can place your child for adoption with a non-religious family through American Adoptions.
 When creating your adoption plan, we compile your needs, requirements, specific personality traits such as interests, hobbies and more to narrow the search for adoptive families that match those specific details.